galiemedia/debian-tools/README.md

 ## Find any issues?

-If you find these scripts useful, and have any ideas for updates or fixes for issues - let me know.
+If you find these scripts useful, and have any ideas for updates or fixes for issues - let us know.
 This is an informal tool used in our studio to make provisioning and managing Debian environments outside of our production ecosystem a little bit easier.